New Forensic Hospital on Western State Hospital Campus

 Our program

-Patients in the new forensic hospital will receive treatment, therapy, and services activities similar to those offered in our current forensic program.
+Patients in the new forensic hospital will receive treatment, therapy, and services similar to those offered in our current forensic program.
 As the new hospital progresses toward becoming a Forensic Center of Excellence, the best practices developed will be shared with other forensic programs at both Western and Eastern state hospitals.

-At the forensic hospital, a team of psychiatrists, psychologists, social workers, nurses and other trained professionals will work together to provide individualized care and treatment.
+At the forensic hospital, a team of psychiatrists, psychologists, social workers, nurses, and other trained professionals will work together to provide individualized care and treatment.
 Working with the patient (or patient representative), the team will develop a treatment plan addressing individual psychiatric treatment needs, social and family supports, medical care needs, and vocational and legal issues.
 Families will be encouraged to participate with the patient's consent.

 We will continue to provide services and activities that are respectful to people across all cultures and backgrounds.
 These services include: